firatfolcay/arszilla.github.io/_posts/2019-07-01-htb-netmon.markdown

 ---

 ## Information
-Netmon is an easy Windows box that is available on HackTheBox that aims to RCE via Powershell on a PRTG Network Monitor.
-This machine has several possible solutions; from a reverse shell to a Powershell code execution from PRTG Network Monitor itself.
-I've solved the root with `CVE-2018-9276`; an authenticated remote code execution, to solve the box.
+Netmon is a Windows box that is on HackTheBox.
+This machine has several ways to achieve the given secondary task; from a reverse shell to a Powershell RCE within PRTG Network Monitor.

 ## Tasks
 - Find the user password